 Marilyn has represented numerous men and women in divorces, parenting disputes, paternity and child support cases, domestic violence cases, adoptions, guardianships, and post-divorce modifications and enforcement actions.
 She works hard to achieve a successful settlement for clients out of court, and is prepared to use appropriate alternative dispute resolution methods, including mediation and collaborative law methods.
 However, if out-of-court resolution is not possible, she can and will assertively litigate a case as warranted.
 Marilyn enjoys working with couples as a mediator herself, and has helped numerous couples amicably bring their divorces to a peaceful resolution without litigation.

-Marilyn is a member of the New Hampshire Bar Association since 1980, and its Family Law and Children’s Law Sections.
+Marilyn is a member of the New Hampshire Bar Association since 1980, and its Children’s Law Section.
 She also is a member of the American Bar Association.
 She has belonged to the Collaborative Law Alliance of New Hampshire since its inception.

 She was a member of the N.H.
-Commission on the Status of Women, where she oversaw and edited the most recent edition of the Legal Handbook for Women in N.H.
+Commission on the Status of Women.
 In 2005 and again in 2011, she received the N.H.
 Bar Association’s Pro Bono Distinguished Service Award in recognition of the many hours of free legal services she has provided to low-income clients.
 In 2015, she received the N.H.
 Bar Association’s L. Jonathan Ross Award for Outstanding Commitment to Legal Services to the Poor.
+In 2017, she was deeply honored to receive the Bruce E. Friedman Pro Bono Award.

 Marilyn lives in rural New Hampshire, where she loves to garden and to make maple syrup every spring with her husband, Jim.
 She credits her children, Nora and Dillon, with teaching her what she knows about the important things in life.